lupinia/awi/README.md

 Built by Natasha L. (@lupinia)

-Domains
+Servers
 -------

 - **[seneca.lupinia.net](http://www.lupinia.net/)** *(v5.1)* - Production server.
 It runs the current stable version of this codebase at all times.
 All domains are primarily pointed at this server.
-- **[allegheny.lupinia.net](http://seneca.lupinia.net/)** *(v3.2)* - Deprecated former production server; currently runs a legacy PHP version, and is a separate physical server from the others.
-For certain requests/URLs for features that are complete in 5.1, seneca.lupinia.net acts as a reverse proxy and passes the request to allegheny.lupinia.net.
+- **[allegheny.lupinia.net](http://allegheny.lupinia.net/)** *(v3.2)* - Deprecated former production server; currently runs the legacy PHP version of the Awi codebase, and it no longer handles production traffic, but some of its data has not yet been transferred to Seneca.

 Apps/Modules Included
 ---------------------